rsksmart/RSKIPs/IPs/RSKIP212.md

 # **Abstract**

-This RSKIP proposes the addition of a version field to transactions in such as way that transactions are as compatible as possible with existing hardware wallets, and requires minimum changes from software wallets.
+This RSKIP proposes the addition of a version field to transactions maintaining high compatibility with existent hardware wallets, and requiring minimum changes from software wallets.

 ## Motivation